Diacon o Fangor yn gwasanaethu fel caplan yn urddo Archesgob Cymru

 “It was a tremendous honour to be asked,” she said.

-As chaplain, she was responsible for carrying the Archbishop’s crozier — “very heavy,” she noted — and ensuring the Archbishop was robed and equipped at the correct points in the liturgy.
+As chaplain, she was responsible for carrying the Archbishop’s crozier and her cope and kire and ensuring the Archbishop was robed and equipped at the correct points in the liturgy.
+"I carried the crozier which is very heavy: it is stored securely when not needed and handled with plenty of dignity!"

 “The important thing was to support the Archbishop at a moment when she committed herself to serving God at a much deeper level and with more responsibility,” she said.
 “My role was minor but a real privilege.”